Malabo Lopelo Melaka

-Malabo Löpèlo Mëlaka or King Malabo I (1837–1937), born on the island of Fernando Po (today Bioko, Equatorial Guinea), was the son of former Bubi king Moka and served as king between 1904 until his death in 1937, during the Bahítáari Dynasty.
-One of his three sons, Francisco Malabo Beosá (1896–2001) was a successor to the royal throne as well as the final heir to the Bubi Kingdom.
+Malabo Löpèlo Mëlaka or King Malabo I (c.
+1837–1937), born on the island of Fernando Po (then part of Spanish Guinea), was the son of former Bubi king Moka and served as king from 1904 until his death in 1937, during the Bahítáari Dynasty.
+One of his three sons, Francisco Malabo Beosá (1896–2001) was a successor to the royal throne and heir to the Bubi Kingdom.

 Early life

 Prior to his reign, King Malabo I served as the secretary to Sas-Ebuera from 1899 until 1904.
 When King Esáasi Eweera (also known as King Sás-Ebuera) was arrested by Spanish authorities and detained in 1903 for one year.
 King Malabo I, along with his brother, Lopelo Malabo Bioko, lost faith that an anti-colonial front against the reigning Spanish authority would see any success.

 Reign as King

 Despite not having full political influence, King Malabo I symbolically served as the King of Bioko Island during his reign.
 His administration conducted bureaucratic gestures such as thanking Francisco Alimama Kashu, a native of Hyderabad, British India for his collaborating with local farms in improving farming techniques by giving him a 10 acre plot of land in the village of Moka.
 Alimama Kashu eventually settled in Moka and married into the Malabo family.

 During his reign, the government of Spanish Guinea received complete cooperation of the Bubi people, often using violent colonial methods to gain favorable results.

 The last anti-colonial uprising took place in 1910 at San Carlos, after the assassination of a European by the name of Leon Rabadan and two Indian policemen.
 The confrontation resulted in the death of fifteen thousand ethnic Bubi.
 Immediately after the insurrection, the colonial forces pressured King Malabo I to convince Bubi clan leaders to cease further retaliation.
 The colonial leaders only addressed the most resistant of the local leaders, such as Chief Riokalo.